27medkamal/tmux-session-wizard/README.md

 # Tmux session wizard

-One prefix key to rule them all;
+One prefix key to rule them all:
 - Creating a new session from a list of recently accessed directories
 - Naming a session after a folder/project
 - Switching sessions